JohnHG1/W6_D1_JS_homework/hw_scope_whodunnit/hw_scope_whodunnit.md

 // const secondVerdict = `The murderer is ${murderer}.`;
 // console.log('Second Verdict: ', secondVerdict);
 // ```
 // This code shows constants which cannot be changed but the variables within the constants can be changed.
-It will return two verdicts first showing Prof Plum, then secondly, Mrs Peacock as both are being called
+It will return two verdicts first showing Mrs Peacock, then secondly, Prof Plum,Mrs Peacock as both are being called but Peacock is within its own bubble and Plum is within the whole bubble so the second const can only see it.

 // //
 // #### Episode 4